JamesPiggott/Ultimate-Guide-To-Advanced-Hacking/hacking_books/ultimate_guide_to_advanced_hacking/chapter_6_reconnaissance/1_Reconnaissance/README.md

  - Software and OS types, names and versions
  - Technical documentation, such as guides for systems.

-You can manually trawl through source or use a tool.
+You can manually trawl through a source or use a tool.
 But the following are interesting places to look.
  - Personal websites, blogs etc
  - As many search engines as possible (Google, Bing and DuckDuckGo)
  - Social media: LinkedIn, Facebook, Twitter and Instagram
  - Other accounts: GitHub, forums, newsgroups etc
  - Public databases: ICANN, domain name registrars etc

 A lot of what you will do in this chapter is related to DNS, or Domain Name System, the mechanism with which hostnames are translated to IP addresses.
-DNS will return repeatedly as a topic of this chapter, so you might as well something about it.
+DNS will return repeatedly as a topic of this chapter, so you might as well know something about it.

 ```
 DNS: Domain Name System